programworks11/java_feature_exploration/README.md

 This feature helps in exploring java annotations.

 1) Annotation, a form of meta data.
 Provide data about a program that is not part of the program.
 Annotations provide additional information about the program to compiler, java runtime.
+All annotations class have a super type java.lang.annotations.Annotation.

 2) Declaration syntax -